 French roulette is as amazing as everything invented in France; in essence, the French language and kiss.
 The game offers fast-paced action and incredible payouts to Australian players.
-Whether you want to play NetEnt French roulette games or any provider, you can look at top Australian casinos.
+Whether you want to play NetEnt French roulette games or any provider, you can at top Australian casinos.

 In this guide, we walk you through everything you need to know about playing French roulette online before you can take your seat at the table.
 If that ship has already sailed, you may be interested in our winning French roulette strategy and difficult terms that you might have come across.
 Find a list of the best French roulette casino sites in Australia and play for free or for real cash.